Gerry Adams: End of Sinn Féin presidency

-BBC Libel Case
+Legal cases

 In 2017, Adams launched a defamation case against the BBC over a programme it ran that alleged he sanctioned the murder of an informer.
 The case stems from a 2016 BBC Northern Ireland Spotlight TV documentary.
 The programme focused on Denis Donaldson, a member of Sinn Féin, who was also in the IRA.
 He was murdered in 2006, four months after Adams revealed that he was an informer for the MI5.
 At the time, the murder was condemned by all, including Adams.
 Adams also denied any involvement in his murder.
 In May 2025, Adams won the case, with the jury ruling the programme defamatory and awarding him €100,000 (approximately £85,000) in damages.
 Following the trial, Adams said: "I've always been satisfied with my reputation ... we all have flaws in our character, but the jury made the decision and let's accept the outcome."

+In March 2026, Adams testified at the civil high court in London in a case brought by three victims of IRA bombings.
+They aimed to prove that Adams was an IRA army council member (which he denies) and thus responsible for their injuries, seeking only token damages of £1 each after crowdfunding their legal fees.
+They dropped the suit following nine days of testimony by witnesses, their lawyer alleging unfairness because the judge, Mr Justice Swift, was considering whether the case was an abuse of process.
+If that were confirmed, the claimants would have lost protection against paying Adams' costs.

 Personal life

 In 1971, Adams married Collette McArdle.
 Their son Gearoid who was born in 1973, went on to play Gaelic football for Antrim GAA senior men's team and became its assistant manager in 2012.

 In 2013, Adams's brother Liam was found guilty of 10 offences, including rape and gross indecency committed against his own daughter.
 After the allegations of abuse were first made public in 2009, Gerry Adams alleged that his father had subjected family members to emotional, physical, and sexual abuse.
 Liam was jailed for 16 years, and died of pancreatic cancer in February 2019 at the age of 63 while in Maghaberry Prison.

-In 2016, Adams sparked controversy by posting "Watching Django Unchained—A Ballymurphy Nigger!" on social media.
-This was widely reported, and Adams deleted it and apologised.
+In 2016, Adams sparked controversy by posting on social media that he was watching Django Unchained and considered the title character to be a "Ballymurphy nigger".
+This was widely reported, and Adams deleted it and apologised, explaining that he was comparing the situation of African Americans to Irish nationalists in Northern Ireland.